IntrinTrans: LLM-based Intrinsic Code Translator for RISC-V Vector

 \subsection{RQ1: Correctness Evaluation}

-We assigned 34 vectorized functions written in Arm Neon Intrinsic to \lstinline{IntrinTrans} for code translation to RISC-V Vector Intrinsics.
-The compile-and-test-error feedback loop was capped at 10 iterations.
-Producing code that compiles to a binary program and passes all unit tests within this finite number of iterations was considered task complete.
-We used the test pass rate as an evaluation metric.
-Figure~\ref{fig:RQ1} showed that the test pass rates of \texttt{IntrinTrans}'s translations ranged from 24\% to 100\% based on different LLMs.
-LLMs significantly impacted the accuracy of code translation.
-Within the same series, advanced LLMs generally achieved better translation accuracy and the reasoning model also demonstrated a clear advantage in code translation, likely due to its ability to better understand and utilize the error feedback provided by \texttt{IntrinTrans}.
+We assigned 50 vectorized functions written in Arm Neon Intrinsic to \texttt{IntrinTrans} for code translation to RISC-V Vector Intrinsics.
+We used the test pass rate as a metric for evaluation.
+Table~\ref{pass} showed that the test pass rates of \texttt{IntrinTrans}'s translations ranged from 47\% to 100\% based on different LLMs, while the pass rate of rule-based \texttt{Neon2RVV} is 52\%.
+Advanced LLMs significantly impacted the accuracy of code translation, and the reasoning model also demonstrated a clear advantage in code translation, likely due to its ability to better understand and utilize the error feedback provided by \texttt{IntrinTrans}.

-In order to explore the extent to which \texttt{IntrinTrans}'s feedback pipeline affects the effectiveness of LLMs in the code translation scenario, we recorded the number of feedback loop executions for all tasks, as shown in Table~\ref{iterations}.
-The average of iterations ranged from 1.9 to 5.4 and some short cases required only a single iteration.
+To explore the extent to which \texttt{IntrinTrans}'s feedback pipeline affects the effectiveness of LLMs in the code translation scenario, we recorded the number of feedback loop executions for all tasks, as shown in Table~\ref{pass}.
+The average number of iterations ranged from 1.8 to 3, and some short cases required only a single iteration, while up to nine feedback iterations were needed to translate the complicated code accurately.
 This demonstrates that for simple algorithmic translation tasks, LLMs can directly generate correct RISC-V vector intrinsics with the help of prompts, without the need for a feedback loop.
 However, for more complex tasks or non-SOTA LLMs, the error feedback mechanism of \texttt{IntrinTrans} remains essential for code translation tasks targeting the RISC-V architecture.